ismacaulay/ProgrammingChallenges/README.md

 ProgrammingChallenges
 =====================

-These solved solutions of programming challenges presented in Programming Challenges: The Programming Contest Training Manual (S. Skiena, M. Revilla) and on UVa Online Judge.
-All solutions are one implementation of the problem and will work with uva.onlinejudge.com automated judge using the c++11 compiler.
+These are solved solutions of programming challenges available on UVa Online Judge (uva.onlinejudge.com).
+All solutions are one implementation of the problem and will work with the automated judge using the c++11 compiler.

 Each problem is unit tested using the google-test framework.
 The input.txt and output.txt files for each problem are the example inputs and ouputs.
-The submission build will verify that the output matches that of the expected output.

 ###Building and Running
 Todo - Fill this in!